Center for Community Engagement to advance Scholarship and Learning

 Many students who come to the University of Denver want to contribute to the public good and continue their civic development.
 The Center for Community Engagement to advance Scholarship and Learning (CCESL) leads the campus in embracing the University of Denver’s commitment to “being a great private university dedicated to the public good.”
 CCESL's vision is that everyone experiences liberation and flourishing through their community-university collaborations.
 Therefore, CCESL programs foster collaboration among faculty, staff, students, and community partners to advance knowledge and social change for the public good.

 CCESL is a gateway for students to deepen their public good work.
-Please visit our website or call at 303-871-3706, or email ccesl@du.edu.
+Please visit our website, follow us @du_ccesl, or send us an email ccesl@du.edu.